mndfcked/jenkins-agent-manager/README.md

   * The path where jam creates the vagrant enviroments for the started boxes.
 * `boxes`
   * A JSON-Array with JSON-Objects describing a vagrant box jam can use. `name` is the name of the box as provided to the `vagrant box add "name" "box"` command. labels is a JSON-Array of string that are used to identify the box to start.
+  * `name`: The name of the box.
+  * `labels`: The labels identifing the capabillities of the box.
+  * `memory`: The amount of system memory the box will be using.

 # Note
 This is part of my bachelor thesis and still work in progress.